EnterpriseDB/hdfs_fdw/README.md

     # make USE_PGXS=1 install
     ```

-Not that we have tested the `hdfs_fdw` extenion only on Ubuntu systems, but other \*NIX's should also work.
+Not that we have tested the `hdfs_fdw` extension only on Ubuntu systems, but other \*NIX's should also work.

 Usage
 -----